WICG/js-self-profiling/README.md

 The returned `profiler` (wrapped in a promise) will begin sampling.
 The UA may choose a different sample rate than the one that the user requested (which must be the next lowest valid sampling interval), or it may refuse to spin up a profiler for any reason (e.g. if there are too many profilers running concurrently) by rejecting the promise.
 The true sample rate of the profiler may be accessible via `profiler.options.sampleInterval`.

-Each time the sampling interval has elapsed, the following algorithm is run:

-1. Let `env` be the script execution environment of the script that started the profiler.
-2. Let `stack` be the stack of execution contexts associated with `env`.
-3. For each execution context `ec` on `stack`:
-    1. Let `ecs` be the script associated with `ec`.
-    2. If the realm associated with `ecs` does not match the realm that created the profiler, omit the stack frame.
-    3. If the source of the classic script tag associated with `ecs` shares an origin with the browsing context or has the `crossorigin` bit set (and it sends a valid CORS header), record the stack frame.
-    4. If the source of the module script tag associated with `ecs` sends a valid CORS header, record the stack frame.

-        > 2019-11-27: We're currently exploring requiring [COOP/COEP](https://docs.google.com/document/u/1/d/1zDlfvfTJ_9e8Jdc8ehuV4zMEu9ySMCiTGMS9y0GU92k/edit), which would make this check unnecessary.

-    5. Otherwise, omit the stack frame.
-4. Report a new sample with all stack frames recorded in the algorithm, associated with the current timestamp relative to the browsing context's time origin.

-    _In a nutshell, this collects data from all stack frames that come from a script that is same-origin or participates in CORS, masking those that do not._

 The UA is free to elide any stack frames that may be optimized out (e.g. as a result of inlining).

 Calling `profiler.stop()` returns a promise containing a trace object that can be sent to a server for aggregation.
 This trace is encoded in a trie format similar to the GeckoProfiler and Chrome tracing formats.